Kongsberg-Commercial/kd-em-ros-controller/README.md

 2. **Call services** (e.g., using aliases) to control devices.
 3. **Subscribe to topics** to monitor device status and events.

----

 ## Troubleshooting

 - **No connection?** Check your network settings and firewall.
 - **Wrong IP/port?** Use command-line arguments or YAML config to set correct values.
 - **Missing config file?** Copy and edit the example in `config/kctrl_config.yaml`.

----
+- **Not working in WSL2?** Try port forwarding.
+Tested and confirmed with ncat.
+   *(If additional help for troubleshooting is found, please add.)*

 ## Advanced Usage